cornerstonejs/cornerstone3D/packages/docs/docs/getting-started/scope.md

 render volumetric images with `Cornerstone3D`.
 However, you can still render stack images using the CPU fallback that we have implemented in `Cornerstone3D` for such scenarios.

 ## Monorepo hierarchy

 `Cornerstone3D` is a monorepo that contains the following packages:

-- `/packages/core`: The core library responsible for rendering images and caching.
+- `/packages/core`: The core library responsible for rendering images and volumesand caching.
 - `/packages/tools`: The tool library for manipulation, annotation and segmentation rendering and tools.
-- `/packages/streaming-image-volume-loader`: For streaming the volumes into the viewport and progressively loading them.
+- `/packages/dicom-image-loader`: The image loader for `wadors` and `wadouri` DICOM P10 instances over HTTP.
+- `/packages/nifti-volume-loader`: The image loader for NIfTI files.
 - `/packages/docs`: Documentation for all the packages including guides, examples, and API reference.

-There are other `Cornerstone` affiliated packages (such as `cornerstone-wado-image-loader`) that are not included in this monorepo.
-In long term we are working to add them to this monorepo to have a single location for all packages.
-Having a monorepo helps us to:

-- Share validation and linting rules
-- Keep dependencies synced across all packages
-- Easier linking between packages which is often required for bug fixing and testing